rolspace/www.rolandoramos.tech/rebuild/content/blog/the-ienumerable-group-by-overloads/index.md

 <p class="subtitle">3.
 Enumerable.GroupBy&lt;TSource, TKey, TResult&gt; Method (IEnumerable&lt;TSource&gt;, Func&lt;TSource, TKey&gt;, Func&lt;TKey, IEnumerable&lt;TSource&gt;, TResult&gt;)</p>

 The next overload also takes 3 parameters, two of which we have seen in overload #1.
 The third parameter is different from the one shown in overload #2.
-The new argument is:  <code>Func&lt;TKey, IEnumerable&lt;TSource&gt;, TResult&gt;</code>.
+The new argument is:  `Func<TKey, IEnumerable<TSource>, TResult>`.
 The argument defines a delegate that takes two parameters: an element of the type defined by the Key created for the grouped collection, and a collection of the type defined by the source collection.

 Basically, the method will project the key of a specific grouping, and the elements associated to that key.
 This overload allows the caller to project the grouped collection into a collection of a different type: